The Pitbulls: Eastern/Extreme Championship Wrestling (1992-1997)

-Independent circuit
+Independent circuit (1997-2000)

 After leaving ECW, The Pitbulls began competing on the independent circuit.
 Pitbull #2 began a brief singles run, which included one-time reigns as the MEWF Heavyweight Champion and the second-ever JAPW Heavyweight Champion, both of which ended via title vacation due to injuries.
 The team returned to the tag team division as they debuted in the National Wrestling Alliance's New Jersey territory, where they won the NWA United States Tag Team Championship on two occasions in 1998 and 1999 and remained the title's final champions upon the title's deactivation 2000.
 They lost to the Headbangers on WWF Shotgun Saturday Night on August 24, 1998.
 In 2000, the team went their separate ways as Pitbull #1 began competing under his real name along with the nickname "The Pitbull" for Pro-Pain Pro Wrestling, where he was the company's first-ever and only two-time Heavyweight Champion as well as a one-time Tag Team Champion with.
 They toured many promotions including Xtreme Pro Wrestling (XPW), Frontier Martial-Arts Wrestling (FMW) and World Wrestling Council (WWC).
 In 2000 they disbanded for brief period of time.

-Return to ECW
+Return to ECW (2000)

-On March 4, 2000 they returned to ECW as they lost to Amish Roadkill and Danny Doring.
+On March 4, 2000, they returned to ECW as they lost to Amish Roadkill and Danny Doring.

-IWA Puerto Rico
+IWA Puerto Rico (2002)

-They reunited for only one night on May 12, 2002 at International Wrestling Association event in Puerto Rico defeating Bryan Madness and Maniac.
+They reunited for only one night on May 12, 2002, at International Wrestling Association event in Puerto Rico defeating Bryan Madness and Maniac.
 This would be the last time the Pitbulls would be together.
 Also it was the last match for Durante.

-Death of Durante
+Death of Durante (2003)

-Durante died on September 25, 2003 along with his girlfriend Dianna Hulsey due to drug overdoses.
+Durante died on September 25, 2003, along with his girlfriend Dianna Hulsey due to drug overdoses.
 A substance believed to be the painkiller oxycodone was found in the house but it was officially announced that he overdosed on the painkiller fentanyl.
 He and his girlfriend were found after lying in their home dead for days, all while their two small children, a 21-month-old boy and an 8-month-old girl, were apparently alone in the house with the bodies.
 In 2005, Wolfe appeared at World Wrestling Entertainment's first-ever One Night Stand event to introduce the "ECW Remembers" video honoring the ECW alumni who had died, including his tag team partner Durante.

 After the death of Durante, Wolfe returned to the independent circuit and began competing for Pro Wrestling Unplugged as "The Pitbull" Wolfe, where he reused The Pitbull gimmick in honor of his late friend and tag team partner.